-Julietta Patnick is the Director of the NHS Cancer Screening Programmes, which now operated by Public Health England.
+Julietta Patnick was Director of the NHS Cancer Screening Programmes until retirement in 2015.

 Julietta is committed to improving the lives of people with cancer and increasingly interested in survivorship.
 She sees the Cavendish approach to giving people back some control in their lives as one improves the general health and wellbeing of people recovering from cancer treatment

-Julietta graduated in Ancient History and Classical Civilisation from Sheffield University and has lived in the city since graduating.
+Julietta graduated in Ancient History and Classical Civilisation from Sheffield University and lived in the city for over 40 years after graduation.